koriwi/rocksonic-lite/README.md

 ```yaml
 mp3: 256
 ```

+By default, the tool keeps songs and covers that already exist.
+Set `upgrade_songs: true` to check existing MP3 files against the configured `mp3` bitrate and replace files outside the 10% tolerance.
+This flag has no effect when `mp3` is omitted or `null`.
+Set `upgrade_covers: true` to check existing covers against `cover_size` and replace covers outside the 10% tolerance.

+> [!NOTE]
+> These upgrade checks make synchronization slower.
+Without them, the tool only checks whether each destination path exists.
+With them enabled, it must also open and inspect every existing song or cover to read its bitrate or image width.
+Files outside the tolerance then take additional time to download again.

 The configuration name sets the library path.
 For example, `./music.yaml` creates `./music/`.
 The tool writes playlist M3U files to the current directory.